markjgwynne/ScrollingMap-v1-vs/README.md

 **Branch:** 01-implement-world-object
 I created a new project in Visual Studio 2022.
 This was adapted from a previous half started project called CarRace that had been adapted to be a map scolling game.
 The name CarRace was partly kept through these first 3 branches.

-In this version the world class was created that allowed management of the generation and rendering of a world.
+In this version a world object class was created that allowed management of the generation and rendering of the world.

+The world generation is set by passing the world chunk and tile dimensions to the world object.

+Only grass and trees are rendered in this version.
+The grass is light green and the trees are dark green.

 **Branch:** 02-camera-position

+In this branch we needed to add camera location on top of the world coordinates.

 **Branch:** 03-render-distance-and-collision

+This branch added the adjustment of render distance with variables in the main function.

+Collision detection was added to detect impact with trees.